superbeee00/remote-development-intro/src/chapter1/CHAPTER1.md

-# Remote Development Intro 1: Set Up
+# Remote Development Intro Chapter 1: Set Up

 Welcome to Chapter 1 of ACA’s Remote Development Intro.
 By the end of this series, you'll have a working GitHub Codespace with a functional Python program.
 This chapter covers setup.
 If you're new to remote development, check out [our previous blog](https://aspirecodingacademy.com/blog/remote-development/) for an introduction.
 No prior experience is required—this guide is for beginners.